civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal.md

 * Set both your TEST and live **..._Certificate Path** settings to the directory noted above. **Include a trailing slash on both path settings.**

     !!! danger
-        **Make sure the Test and Live Username fields are blank before saving this screen.** If these fields are not empty, you will get an error from PayPal when attempting to make a test or live contribution. |
+        **Make sure the Test and Live Username fields are blank before saving this screen.** If these fields are not empty, you will get an error from PayPal when attempting to make a test or live contribution.

 * Open your CiviCRM configuration file in a text editor (civicrm.settings.php)
 * Set both your TEST and live **..._PASSWORD** settings to the **API Password** you used when requesting your sandbox certificate.

-    ```
+    ```php
     define( 'CIVICRM_CONTRIBUTE_PAYMENT_TEST_PASSWORD' , 'fo$y7#233u' );
-    ...
+    // ...
     define( 'CIVICRM_CONTRIBUTE_PAYMENT_PASSWORD' , 'fo$y7#233u' );
     ```